DataDog/datadog-api-client-go/api/v1/datadog/docs/FormulaAndFunctionMetricQueryDefinition.md

 ### NewFormulaAndFunctionMetricQueryDefinition

-`func NewFormulaAndFunctionMetricQueryDefinition(dataSource FormulaAndFunctionMetricDataSource, name string, query string, ) *FormulaAndFunctionMetricQueryDefinition`
+`func NewFormulaAndFunctionMetricQueryDefinition(dataSource FormulaAndFunctionMetricDataSource, name string, query string) *FormulaAndFunctionMetricQueryDefinition`

-NewFormulaAndFunctionMetricQueryDefinition instantiates a new FormulaAndFunctionMetricQueryDefinition object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewFormulaAndFunctionMetricQueryDefinition instantiates a new FormulaAndFunctionMetricQueryDefinition object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewFormulaAndFunctionMetricQueryDefinitionWithDefaults

 `func NewFormulaAndFunctionMetricQueryDefinitionWithDefaults() *FormulaAndFunctionMetricQueryDefinition`

-NewFormulaAndFunctionMetricQueryDefinitionWithDefaults instantiates a new FormulaAndFunctionMetricQueryDefinition object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewFormulaAndFunctionMetricQueryDefinitionWithDefaults instantiates a new FormulaAndFunctionMetricQueryDefinition object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAggregator